Naoki95957/RLHostBot/README.md

 # RLHostBot

-### A python based discord bot that in tandom with rocket league and some mods will allow on demand hosting for you're copy of the game on a machine.
+### A python based discord bot that in tandom with rocket league and some mods will allow on demand hosting for your copy of the game on a machine.

 The idea is that you have another computer or server with a copy of rocket league, bakkes and some plugins installed, and then this bot running with your discord token and information.